 The definition of shalom is one of completeness, soundness, and well-being in every sense, physically and spiritually.

-The battle with Grant turned out to be a minor skirmish.
+The battle with my son turned out to be a minor skirmish.
 He realized it was best for him to miss the play practice and rest before the test.

 I have also realized it’s okay to say no. It’s okay to rest.
 The Lord will give me strength and peace to get through these crazy parenting years.
 After all, when we come to Him stressed, we always leave blessed.